osaosemwen/cloudapplication-kubernetes/README.md

 The --record makes it possible to track and monitor changes on the pods. you can use create or apply to deploy the yaml file.

+$ kubectl get deployments

+This shows the name & state, and other information of the deployment "nginx"

+Check the desciption (full detail- this will be a useful line for troubleshooting and viewing details)of the deployment:

+$ kubectl describe deployments

+to see the deployment rollout use (although this is also one of the lines from the describe deployments) :

+$ kubectl rollout status deployment/nginx

+It should be noted that the deployments manages the replica sets and the replicasets (rs) manages the pods, hence:

+$ kubectl get rs
+gives